Internet censorship in New Zealand: Technical details

-The Department of Internal Affairs maintains a hidden list of banned URLs and their internet addresses on a NetClean WhiteBox server, which as of 2009 contained over 7000 websites.
+The Department of Internal Affairs maintains a hidden list of banned URLs and their internet addresses on a NetClean WhiteBox server, which, in 2009, contained over 7000 websites.
 The DIA then uses the Border Gateway Protocol to tell ISPs that they have the best connection to those internet addresses.

 When a user tries to access a website, the ISP will automatically send their data through the best connection possible.
 If the user is trying to access a website hosted at an internet address that the DIA claims to have the best connection to, the ISP will divert the traffic to the DIA.

 If the website the user is trying to access is on the DIA's list of banned URLs, then the connection is blocked by the WhiteBox server.
-The user instead sees a filter notice page and has the option of getting counselling or anonymously appealing the ban.
+The user is instead shown a filter notice page and has the option of getting counselling or anonymously appealing the ban.

-If the website is not on the list of banned URLs, then the DIA transparently passes on the data to the actual website and the user is left unaware that the request was checked.
+If the website is not on the list of banned URLs, then the DIA transparently passes on the data to the actual website, and the user is left unaware that the request was checked.

 ISPs using the system

-Some of the largest ISPs in New Zealand, including Spark New Zealand, One NZ, 2degrees, Compass, Kordia, Maxnet, Now, and Xtreme Networks are using the DCEFS, which as of 2017 make up over 75% of the domestic market, as well as 100% of cellular carriers.
+Some of the largest ISPs in New Zealand, including Spark New Zealand, One NZ, 2degrees, Compass, Kordia, Maxnet, Now, and Xtreme Networks, are using the DCEFS, which, as of 2017, make up over 75% of the domestic market, as well as 100% of cellular carriers.

 Legal backing

 The Films, Videos, and Publications Classification Act of 1993 (FVPC Act) makes it the responsibility of the Department of Internal Affairs (DIA) to administer the restriction of objectionable content in the country.
 This includes the power to seize the offending publication, which was later interpreted to include images and video posted online, given that the original FVPC Act gave no guidelines for Internet content.

 However, while the FVPC Act was interpreted to include the search and seizure of Internet content hosted in New Zealand, it wasn't possible for the DIA to directly take down the website in another jurisdiction.
 Furthermore, the FVPC Act doesn't give the DIA the right to mandate a block of objectionable content hosted in other jurisdictions, meaning that they can't create a compulsory filter.

-The FVPC Act defines many forms of objectionable content, such as depictions of torture, degrading sexual acts, bestiality, sexual violence, abuse of children, and necrophilia, especially in conjunction with the promotion of discrimination, crime, terrorism or dehumanization.
+The FVPC Act defines many forms of objectionable content, such as depictions of torture, degrading sexual acts, bestiality, sexual violence, abuse of children, and necrophilia, especially in conjunction with the promotion of discrimination, crime, terrorism or dehumanisation.
 Given the fact that the DIA couldn't make the filter compulsory for ISPs, they chose to choose to limit the filter to block the exploitation of children rather than targeting all objectionable content, as it is easy to garner public support for fighting child abuse.